chdamianos/autoregressionmodelling/README.md

 ### Summary of set up
 To run the code you will need both Python and R installed
 ### Configuration
-To run the code you will need Python 2.7.13 (64bit) with the following modules installed:
+Specifically you will need Python 2.7.13 (64bit) with the following modules installed:
 pandas 0.19.2
 scikit-learn 0.17.1
 numpy 1.11.3